1735. endechomai

 Phonetic Spelling: (en-dekh'-et-ahee)

-Definition: to admit, approve, to be possible
+Definition: To accept, to allow, to admit, to receive

-Usage: I allow, it is possible.
+Meaning: I allow, it is possible.

 NAS Exhaustive Concordance